momooze.com

 Magical colors

-You all have seen the colour books for adults, haven’t you?
+You all have seen the color books for adults, haven’t you?
 Colouring is one of the best ways to get rid of stress and bad emotions.

-Colouring with your kid is a great mindfulness activity you can practice together.
-Just simply provide enough colouring materials, leave the kid to choose the ones he likes and enjoy!
+Coloring with your kid is a great mindfulness activity you can practice together.
+Just simply provide enough coloring materials, leave the kid to choose the ones he likes and enjoy!

 mindfulness-for-kids-practical-tips